hyundai-robotics/doc-positioner-sync/book.md

 Generally, positioner calibration is performed through the settings dialog.
 However, when the positioner is changed due to a servo tool change, calibration must be updated during robot operation.
 This command is used to perform calibration within the robot program.

-You can verify whether the calibration was performed correctly at the following link: [**3.2장 포지셔너 동기 조그 모드**](https://hrbook-hrc.web.app/#/view/doc-positioner-sync/korean/3-manual-operation/3-2-positioner-sync-jog-mode)
+You can verify whether the calibration was performed correctly at the following link: [**3.2 Positioner Synchronized Jog Mode**](https://hrbook-hrc.web.app/#/view/doc-positioner-sync/english/3-manual-operation/3_2-positioner-sync-jog-mode)

 ### Syntax